Obtaining a License

 Copies of Marriage Records

-Copies may be obtained in person with an appointment or by mail using the Marriage License Copy Request Form.
-You may also request copies over the phone by calling 301-600-1957.
+Copies may be obtained in person, by phone, or by mail using the Marriage License Copy Request Form.
+To place a copy request by phone, please call 301-600-1957.
 Please note, certified and non-certified copies can only be obtained from the Clerk of the Circuit Court for the county where the marriage license was issued.